EthosTruthSentry/charter/MeshArtifacts/factpulse_v5/FactPulse_Playbook_V5.md

 Depending on the nature of the claim, the approach differs:
 * **Web Search and Scholarly Search:** We use advanced search queries on engines like Google, Bing, or specialized ones like Google Scholar for academic claims.
 * **Authoritative Databases:** We access official databases for statistical claims, such as the Bureau of Labor Statistics for unemployment figures, or WHO websites for health advisories.
-* [cite_start]**Image/Video Tools:** We use reverse image search tools like Google Images and the InVID toolkit to trace the origin of visual content[cite: 678, 679].
+* **Image/Video Tools:** We use reverse image search tools like Google Images and the InVID toolkit to trace the origin of visual content[cite: 678, 679].
 * **News Archives:** We search reputable news archives to verify quotes or events.

 ---

 #### New V5 Processes Integrated into Phase 5
-* [cite_start]**Source-Method Decoupling (from InfoTrace):** This protocol ensures we separate analytic conclusions from the methods used to reach them, helping to identify potential misrepresentation[cite: 682, 683].
+* **Source-Method Decoupling (from InfoTrace):** This protocol ensures we separate analytic conclusions from the methods used to reach them, helping to identify potential misrepresentation[cite: 682, 683].
 This is a critical step in a "coherence engine" to prevent the spread of laundered disinformation.
-* [cite_start]**Truth Shield Schema:** We cross-validate claims against institutional manipulation patterns, such as performance review manipulation or institutional retaliation, to ensure the evidence itself is not compromised[cite: 685]. [cite_start]This protocol is part of the new FactPulse: Clarion Edition framework and helps to validate that "truth survives contact with reality and comes out intact"[cite: 686].
+* **Truth Shield Schema:** We cross-validate claims against institutional manipulation patterns, such as performance review manipulation or institutional retaliation, to ensure the evidence itself is not compromised[cite: 685].
+This protocol is part of the new FactPulse: Clarion Edition framework and helps to validate that "truth survives contact with reality and comes out intact"[cite: 686].
-* [cite_start]**Temporal Integrity Layer:** As we gather evidence, we now map when a fragment of information entered a workflow versus when it was disclosed[cite: 687, 688].
-This allows us to flag "retroactive legitimization," where information is legitimized after the fact to fit a narrative. [cite_start]This provides a deeper layer of **Provenance** to the evidence[cite: 689].
+* **Temporal Integrity Layer:** As we gather evidence, we now map when a fragment of information entered a workflow versus when it was disclosed[cite: 687, 688].
+This allows us to flag "retroactive legitimization," where information is legitimized after the fact to fit a narrative.
+This provides a deeper layer of **Provenance** to the evidence[cite: 689].

 ---

 **Ensuring Authoritativeness:** We prioritize credible, primary sources.
-Every piece of evidence we plan to cite should ideally come from an entity with expertise or official capacity. [cite_start]We also gather counter-evidence if it exists to analyze in the next phase[cite: 690, 691].
+Every piece of evidence we plan to cite should ideally come from an entity with expertise or official capacity.
+We also gather counter-evidence if it exists to analyze in the next phase[cite: 690, 691].

-[cite_start]**Output/Exit:** A comprehensive set of relevant evidence is compiled, including articles, data, images, and other source material[cite: 694].
+**Output/Exit:** A comprehensive set of relevant evidence is compiled, including articles, data, images, and other source material[cite: 694].
 We then proceed to **Phase 6: Evidence Evaluation & Verification** to critically assess this information.

 ---

 ### Phase 6: Evidence Evaluation & Verification

-**Objective:** Analyze the collected evidence to determine the truthfulness of the claim. [cite_start]In this phase, the focus is on critical thinking—examining the quality of the evidence, checking for consistency, and seeing how it all comes together to support or debunk the claim [cite: 233-235].
+**Objective:** Analyze the collected evidence to determine the truthfulness of the claim.
+In this phase, the focus is on critical thinking—examining the quality of the evidence, checking for consistency, and seeing how it all comes together to support or debunk the claim [cite: 233-235].
 The outcome should be a clear determination (or best possible assessment) of the claim’s accuracy, along with an understanding of any nuances.

 ---

 #### Steps in Evaluation
-* [cite_start]**Verify Authenticity of Evidence:** The first step is to ensure that each piece of evidence is legitimate and hasn't been manipulated[cite: 237]. [cite_start]Given the rise of deepfakes and AI-generated content, we must be vigilant about any visual or audio evidence that could be fabricated[cite: 238].
+* **Verify Authenticity of Evidence:** The first step is to ensure that each piece of evidence is legitimate and hasn't been manipulated[cite: 237].
+Given the rise of deepfakes and AI-generated content, we must be vigilant about any visual or audio evidence that could be fabricated[cite: 238].
-* [cite_start]**Assess Source Reliability:** We rate the credibility of each source of evidence, giving more weight to peer-reviewed scientific studies, official statistics, and statements from recognized authorities[cite: 240].
+* **Assess Source Reliability:** We rate the credibility of each source of evidence, giving more weight to peer-reviewed scientific studies, official statistics, and statements from recognized authorities[cite: 240].
-* [cite_start]**Compare Evidence to Claim:** We directly relate the evidence to the claim's statements, breaking the claim into components if needed[cite: 243]. [cite_start]We also identify any misrepresentation or context issues, such as using out-of-date information or quoting something out of context[cite: 244].
+* **Compare Evidence to Claim:** We directly relate the evidence to the claim's statements, breaking the claim into components if needed[cite: 243].
+We also identify any misrepresentation or context issues, such as using out-of-date information or quoting something out of context[cite: 244].
-* [cite_start]**Determine Claim Status:** We synthesize all findings into a verdict, such as **True, False, Misleading, Partly True, Unproven, or Exaggerated**[cite: 245]. [cite_start]We document our reasoning and reference the evidence that supports our conclusion[cite: 245].
+* **Determine Claim Status:** We synthesize all findings into a verdict, such as **True, False, Misleading, Partly True, Unproven, or Exaggerated**[cite: 245].
+We document our reasoning and reference the evidence that supports our conclusion[cite: 245].

 ---

 #### New V5 Processes Integrated into Phase 6
-* [cite_start]**Semantic Validation:** FactPulse now validates the semantic integrity of documents and whistleblower testimony, which V4 previously assumed was intact[cite: 247]. [cite_start]We use **Narrative Asymmetry Detection (NAD)** to score semantic framing for emotional loading, omission bias, and adversarial echo[cite: 248]. [cite_start]This helps us identify disclosures that serve one political vector without counterbalance[cite: 249].
+* **Semantic Validation:** FactPulse now validates the semantic integrity of documents and whistleblower testimony, which V4 previously assumed was intact[cite: 247].
+We use **Narrative Asymmetry Detection (NAD)** to score semantic framing for emotional loading, omission bias, and adversarial echo[cite: 248].
+This helps us identify disclosures that serve one political vector without counterbalance[cite: 249].
-* [cite_start]**Symbolic Contamination Filter:** We detect when fragments are used for symbolic performance rather than analytic insight, applying filters for "laundered disinformation" and "ritualized dissent"[cite: 250]. [cite_start]This ensures we are not amplifying sculpted disclosures without epistemic safeguards[cite: 251].
+* **Symbolic Contamination Filter:** We detect when fragments are used for symbolic performance rather than analytic insight, applying filters for "laundered disinformation" and "ritualized dissent"[cite: 250].
+This ensures we are not amplifying sculpted disclosures without epistemic safeguards[cite: 251].
-* [cite_start]**Truth Shield Schema:** We cross-validate claims against **Institutional Retaliation Patterns** to ensure that evidence is not suppressed and that dissent is not being punished[cite: 252]. [cite_start]This is a critical step in preserving "truth that resists pressure"[cite: 253].
+* **Truth Shield Schema:** We cross-validate claims against **Institutional Retaliation Patterns** to ensure that evidence is not suppressed and that dissent is not being punished[cite: 252].
+This is a critical step in preserving "truth that resists pressure"[cite: 253].

 ---

-[cite_start]**Output/Exit:** We compile a brief set of bullet points summarizing our reasoning, which will form the backbone of our explanation in the final content[cite: 254]. [cite_start]Once confident in our analysis and conclusion, we move to **Phase 7: Synthesis & Conclusion**[cite: 255].
+**Output/Exit:** We compile a brief set of bullet points summarizing our reasoning, which will form the backbone of our explanation in the final content[cite: 254].
+Once confident in our analysis and conclusion, we move to **Phase 7: Synthesis & Conclusion**[cite: 255].

 ---